 NOAA National Severe Storms Laboratory researchers have studied lightning for almost half a century.
 We continue to learn more about lightning structure and behavior while developing methods to use lightning data to improve severe weather forecasts and warnings.

 The Oklahoma Lightning Mapping Array (OKLMA) provides three-dimensional mapping of lightning channel segments over Oklahoma.
-Up to thousands of points can be mapped for an individual lightning flash, to reveal its location and the development of its structure.
-We are investigating how lightning characteristics relate to updrafts, precipitation and severe storm processes, and how to use lightning data in weather forecast models.
+Thousands of points can be mapped for an individual lightning flash to reveal its location and the development of its structure.
+This data shows where lightning initiates in a storm, where the storm is carrying net charge, and how large of an area a flash covers.
+NSSL is investigating how lightning characteristics relate to updrafts, precipitation, and severe storm processes.

 Satellite Lightning Detection